 Rooms ► View all

-1-bedroom apartment sleeps up to 4 with a twin bedroom and a sofa-bed, plus an additional pull-out bed in the lounge.
+Family room with sea view sleeps up to 4 with twin beds, plus a sofa-bed with an additional pull-out bed separated by sliding doors.
 With 2 flatscreen TVs, a bath or shower and free Wi-Fi for 2 devices.
 Cot space is available when the room is not fully occupied.
-The bathrooms and kitchenettes will be given a fresh new look for summer 2015.
+The bathrooms and kitchenettes will be having a makeover in time for summer 2015.

 TripAdvisor Traveller Reviews Show more reviews »